inigofera/obsidian/Getting good taste.md

 - Most importantly:
 	- How do I (me as a person) relate to all of this?
 	- How does my taste influence my self?
-How does who I am influence my taste?
+How does who I am influence my taste

+It is not a matter of how things look like.
+It is a matter of how to look at things.

 #fashion